Mortgage Ready in 36 Months: 8 Savvy Saving Tips For First Time Buyers

 Talk with your bank about getting the best interest on your account, as different accounts have different rates and restrictions.

-Action: Call into your bank in the next 48 hours and tell that you wish to set up a monthly standing order to be paid into a new high interest savings account.
+- Call into your bank in the next 48 hours and tell that you wish to set up a monthly standing order to be paid into a new high interest savings account.

 Monthly Savings Boost: +€200

-Our brains aren’t designed to keep track of hard data.
+Truth is, our brains aren’t designed to keep track of hard data.
 We’re much more influenced by how things feel.